hpssjellis/robocar/v1-0-0-robot-car/README.md

       14. Return to Edgeimpulse and try to improve your model.
 6. Download the exported Edgeimpulse arduino library and install the .zip file into the Arduino IDE (Sketch--> Include Library --> Add .ZIP Library).
 This is a long compile depending on your computer speed.
 Expect about 20 min for this to complete the first time, about 3 min each time after that.
 Just testing that this code compiles and can load onto the Portenta with vision shield and a serial monitor output shows that it is working is a huge step.
 Well done if it works.
 7. Load the Arduino sketch [dot551-robocar-v1.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/dot551-robocar-v1.ino) but loading it is easy from the Arduino IDE installed "Portenta Pro Community Solutions" library sketch dot551 (check for newer versions) as it will also load the included file ```#include "edge-impulse-advanced-v2.h"```.
 If you want you can manually load that included file from: [edge-impulse-advanced-v2.h](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/edge-impulse-advanced-v2.h).
 It is just a way to get rid of the complex coding, so your main file only has the necessary code that you might want to change.
-8. If you have the WaveShare grayscale 128 x 128 OLED then attach the correct pins to the Portenta:
+8. If you have the (Optional but very useful for debugging) WaveShare grayscale 128 x 128 OLED then attach the correct pins to the Portenta:
   * black to GND,
   * red to 3v3,
   * blue DIN (mosi) to D8,